Noaaan/MythicWiki/docs/en/armor/palladium.md

 ---
 title: Palladium Armor
 project: mythicmetals
-summary: A summary of armor made of Palladium.
-The armor protects you against fire, and also grants the wearer better vision and higher swim speeds in Lava.
+summary: The armor protects you against fire, and also grants the wearer better vision and higher swim speeds in Lava.
 armoricon: palladium_256.png
 ---